abid-anjum/AndriodSampleApps/README.md

 # AndriodSampleApps
 A Complete solution for android app development, each type of sample apps are available

-1) Login Page with PHP and MySQL using Andriod Volley
+1) Login and Registration Page with PHP and MySQL using Andriod Volley
 2) Paging with Retrofit and Recycleview